22 March, 2011

 R. Linda:

 She told me she had stopped printing the invitations in time, so that's taken care of.
 Her friend, who owns a bakery, is holding off on baking the cake, and the food is also on hold.
-She lucked out she did.
+She lucked out, she did.
 She was all about the top tier being an Irish Whiskey cake to save for the firstborn's christening.
-I thought that once the wedding was over, she best be working on the kid, or that will be one stale whiskey cake.
+I thought that once the wedding was over, she'd best be working on the kid, or that will be one stale whiskey cake.

 "Da weddin' place gave me two dates in May to choose."